mindplay-dk/unbox/UPGRADING.md

 #### Simplified Default Registrations

-Because the public interface of `Container` is precisely equal to `ContainerInterface`, the `Container` object itself, as a dependency, becomes an implementation detail - you should update your type-hints to depend on either `Resolver` (most likely), `ContainerInterface` (where possible, if you depend on `get()` and `has()` only) or `FactoryInterface` (now implemented by `Resolver`).
+Because the public interface of `Container` is precisely equal to `ContainerInterface`, the existence of the `Container` instance itself becomes an implementation detail - you should update your type-hints to depend on either `Resolver` (most likely), `ContainerInterface` (where possible, if you depend on `get()` and `has()` only) or `FactoryInterface` (now implemented by `Resolver`).